Primary Navigation Mobile

 SPECS speed camera

-SPECS cameras work a little differently than the systems we’ve covered so far.
-Instead of checking your speed at a fixed location, they monitor it over a distance.
+How do average speed cameras like the SPECS system work?
+Well, instead of checking your speed at a fixed location, they monitor it over a distance.
 They can keep tabs on you for several miles and will issue a ticket if your speed is greater than the set limit over the section of road they’re fixed to.

 They’re normally mounted on dual carriageways and motorways, and there will always be at least two cameras per stretch of enforced highway – one to clock you in and one to clock you out.
 When you pass under the first one, an Automatic Number Plate Recognition (ANPR) camera registers a timestamp to your car and starts a stopwatch.